Mississippi senator banking on boost from Trump rallies

 Democrats also have used some star power.
 Former Vice President Joe Biden has endorsed Espy, and three Democrats who could run for president in 2020 — Sens.
 Kamala Harris of California and Cory Booker of New Jersey and former Massachusetts Gov. Deval Patrick — have been to Mississippi to campaign for the former congressman who served as agriculture secretary in 1993 and 1994 under Democratic President Bill Clinton.

 For Espy, turnout is key.
-He has to close the gap in a state where Trump received 58 percent in 2016 and that hasn't elected a Democrat to the U.S. Senate since 1982.
+He has to close the gap in a state where Trump received 58 percent in 2016.
+Mississippi hasn’t elected a Democrat to the U.S. Senate since 1982.

 If Espy’s campaign can boost African-American turnout to 40 percent and he can win 9 out of 10 of their votes, he would only need less than a quarter of white votes to secure a victory.